Math, Science & Engineering

 Calculate area in square feet for any room or space.
 Supports 8 shapes, multi-zone areas, unit conversion, and cost estimation.

 Estimate roofing materials and costs for your project.
-Calculate shingles, underlayment, ridge caps, and more based on roof dimensions, pitch, and type.
+Calculate shingles, underlayment, ridge caps, and more from roof dimensions, pitch, and type.

-Calculate dilution volumes and concentrations using the C₁V₁ = C₂V₂ formula.
-Supports simple and serial dilutions.
+Calculate dilution volumes and concentrations with the C₁V₁ = C₂V₂ formula.
+Solve for any variable and build serial dilution series.

 Calculate amounts of reactants and products in chemical reactions with automatic equation balancing, limiting reagent detection, and unit conversions.

-Calculate molarity, solute mass, or solution volume instantly.
-Includes dilution calculator and concentration unit converter.
+Calculate molarity, solute mass, or solution volume instantly, with a built-in dilution calculator and a concentration unit converter.

 Solve PV = nRT instantly.
 Calculate pressure, volume, moles, or temperature with flexible unit conversions and standard condition presets.

-Convert between decibels and ratios, add multiple sound sources, and calculate distance attenuation with real-time results and hearing safety warnings.
+Convert between decibels and ratios, combine multiple sound sources, and find how sound levels change with distance, with real-time results and hearing-safety warnings.

-Calculate friction force, coefficient of friction, or normal force using the formula Ff = μ × N. Supports static and kinetic friction with real-time results.
+Solve friction force, coefficient, or normal force from Ff = μ × N. Handles static and kinetic friction with real-time results, a material reference table, and a normal force helper.

 Explore all 118 chemical elements with detailed properties, electron configurations, and interactive color-coded visualization modes.